Medellín Versus Cartagena—Two Top Colombia Options Square Off

-Due to the hotter climate, air conditioning is definitely needed in Cartagena, but in Medellín you can do without.
+Due to the hotter climate, air conditioning is definitely needed in Cartagena, but in Medellín you can do without it.

 2. Restaurants And Nightlife

-Cartagena is a tourist destination (population 1.2 million), so it has more restaurant and nightlife options than you might expect, just not as many as are found in the bigger city of Medellín.
+Cartagena is a tourist destination (population 1.2 million), so it has more restaurant and nightlife options than you might expect… but not as many as the city of Medellín.

 One area where Cartagena beats Medellín is in seafood restaurants.
-As Cartagena is on the coast, you’ll find more and better seafood restaurants here than is found in Medellín.
+Because Cartagena is on the coast, you’ll definitely find more and better seafood here than in Medellín.

 3. History And Culture

 Cartagena wins here.
-Cartagena is one of the oldest cities in the Americas, founded in 1533 and boasting a rich history.
-In 1984, Cartagena’s colonial walled city and fortress were designated a UNESCO World Heritage Site.
+Cartagena is one of the oldest cities in the Americas, founded in 1533.
+In 1984, Cartagena’s colonial-walled city and fortress were designated a UNESCO World Heritage Site.

-Cartagena has had an interesting confluence of cultures over the past 500 or so years, which includes the cultures of the Spanish, Native Americans, and Africans.
+Cartagena has had an interesting confluence of cultures over the past 500 or so years, including influences from the Spanish, Indigenous, and Africans.

-In comparison, Medellín is a younger, less diverse city that never enjoyed Cartagena’s prominence, so the city and its culture are more contemporary.
+Medellín is a younger, less diverse city that never enjoyed Cartagena’s prominence, so the culture and the lifestyle are more contemporary.

 4. Cost Of Living

 Medellín takes this category.
-Properties I have seen in Cartagena (off the beach) tend to rent or sell for at least 30% more than in Medellín—or even much higher.
-Of course, beachfront properties cost more.
+Properties I have seen in Cartagena (off the beach) tend to rent or sell for at least 30% more than in Medellín… or even more than that.
+For sure, beachfront properties are more expensive.

-Electricity costs in Cartagena compared to Medellín will typically be at least 60% to 70% higher due to the need for air conditioning.
+Electricity costs in Cartagena are typically at least 60% to 70% higher than those in Medellín, due to the need for air conditioning.

-Other costs like groceries, restaurants, and other things tend to be at least 5% to 15% cheaper in Medellín compared to Cartagena.
+Other costs like groceries and restaurants tend to be at least 5% to 15% cheaper in Medellín compared with Cartagena.